Angelina Jolie

 Named UNHCR Goodwill Ambassador

-Officially named a Goodwill Ambassador for the United Nations High Commissioner for Refugees (UNHCR) in Geneva.
+Officially appointed by the United Nations High Commissioner for Refugees in Geneva.

 Adopted son Maddox from Cambodia

-Lara Croft: Tomb Raider – The Cradle of Life (sequel)
+Lara Croft: Tomb Raider – The Cradle of Life released

 Published Notes from My Travels